 You should plan on 7 hours of work to complete the following seven assignments before attending the SRT.

-1. Please write your personal and ministry testimonies: One inch margin, single-spaced, 500 words for each testimony, 12 point font, with your name at the top.
-Please email them to Mike Olejarz by March 22nd.
+1. Please write your personal and ministry testimonies: One page, one inch margin, single-spaced, 500 words for each testimony, 12 point font, with your name at the top.
+Please email them to Mike Olejarz by 9:00 pm on April 1.

 Your personal testimony (PT) is a description of how you became a follower of Christ.
 Use Before, How, and After as the sections of your PT.
 Answer the following: What were you like before you became a follower of Jesus; How did your journey of following Jesus happen?
 How is your life different after you have become a follower of Jesus?
 The PT should be ONE page in length.

 Your ministry testimony (MT) is a description of who you are, what you want to do, what you need, and should be ONE page in length.
 See the following example.

 I grew up in Albuquerque, New Mexico as the oldest of three siblings.
 My family experience was pretty positive as my parents honored their vows to one another, lived out and modeled their beliefs, and taught the three of us to know what we believe and why.